 This face had no nostrils, indeed, the Martians do not seem to possess any sense of smell, but it had a pair of very large dark-coloured eyes, and just beneath this a kind of fleshy beak.
 In the back of the body was the ear, a single tight tympanic surface.
 In a crescent round the mouth were sixteen slender, almost whip-like, tentacles.
 The internal anatomy, dissection has shewn, is almost equally simple.
 The greater part of the structure is the brain, sending enormous nerves to the eyes, ear and tentacles.
 Besides this are the complex lungs, into which the mouth opens, and the heart and its vessels.
 Strange as it may seem to a human being, all the complex apparatus of digestion which makes up the bulk of our bodies, does not exist in the Martians.
 They do not eat, much less digest.
 Instead, they take the fresh living blood of other creatures and inject it into their own veins.
 I have myself seen this being done, but, squeamish as I may seem, I cannot bring myself to describe what I could not endure even to continue watching.
 Let it suffice, blood obtained from a still living animal―in most cases from a human being, was run directly by means of a little pipette into the recipient vessel.

 The bare idea of this is no doubt horribly repulsive to us, but at the same time I think that we should remember how repulsive our carnivorous habits would seem to an intelligent rabbit.
 I know it is the fashion to write of these Martians as being incredibly cruel, but for my own part I cannot see that we are justified in calling ourselves, as certain recent flatterers of humanity have called men, their Moral Superiors.
-The fact that in the pit at [text marker: start page 559]
+The fact that in the pit at [text marker: end page 559]

 [text marker: start page 560] Wimbledon (the pit made by the tenth Cylinder) the still living body of an eminent physician was found fixed so that he could not move, and horribly mutilated, does not seem to me to carry the point.